Home Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

 let ratio = UIScreen.main.bounds.size.width

-// This is because I set the UIImageView to align left and right to 0, with an aspect ratio of 1:1.
-For details, see the complete example at the end of the article
+// Here, because I set the left and right alignment of my UIImageView to 0, with a ratio of 1:1, details can be found in the complete example at the end

 let sourceImage = UIImage(named: "Demo")